-The stress systems and especially cortisol as one of the hormones of the 3rd stage of the HPA axis have a decisive effect on the immune system.
-While the first stages of the HPA axis by means of CRH and ACTH promote intracellular anti-inflammation by proinflammatory cytokines (defense against viruses and internal interfering factors), cortisol causes an inhibition of anti-inflammation and instead enhances anti-inflammatory cytokines, which switch the immune system to fight extracellular foreign bodies (bacteria, foreign bodies).
-This cortisol effect is called the TH1/TH2 shift.
+ADHD-HI (predominantly hyperactive/impulsive) is often associated with a hyporeactivity of the HPA axis to acute stressors, which is reflected, among other things, in a flattened cortisol stress response, while ADHD-I (predominantly inattentive) very often shows a hyperreactivity of the HPA axis (stress axis) and the endocrine stress response.
+The stress systems and in particular cortisol as one of the hormones of the 3rd increment of the HPA axis have a decisive effect on the immune system.
+While the first increments of the HPA axis use CRH and ACTH to promote the intracellular fight against inflammation through proinflammatory cytokines (defense against viruses and internal disruptive factors), cortisol inhibits the fight against inflammation and instead increases anti-inflammatory cytokines, which switch the immune system to fighting extracellular foreign bodies (bacteria, foreign bodies).
+This cortisol effect is called TH1/TH2 shift.
 Growth hormone, on the other hand, causes a TH2/TH1 shift.

 1. Neuroinflammation in ADHD¶

-- Initial studies show an association of ADHD with elevated cytokine levels in serum and cerebrospinal fluid.
+- Studies show an association of ADHD with elevated inflammatory markers or cytokine levels in serum and cerebrospinal fluid.
+Studies show increased cytokine levels in untreated ADHD, which decrease in treated ADHD.

-- Studies show associations between polymorphisms in genes associated with inflammatory pathways and ADHD
+- Studies show associations between polymorphisms in genes associated with inflammatory pathways and ADHD.

 - Deficits in latent inhibition

-- Deficits of prepulse inhibition
+- Deficits in prepulse inhibition

 - Increased sensitivity to amphetamine